AlexandraDamaschin/mobileApp/README.md

 This app was made to retreive photo from the tourist hostop.

-You can find out app on Google Play :
+You can find the app on Google Play :

 https://play.google.com/store/apps/details?id=com.project_awesome.salli.mobile